Director of Admissions Career Guide

 The daily duties of a director of admissions will vary and are usually dependent on the academic calendar.
 The individual job responsibilities of a director of admissions can include:

-- Student recruitment efforts, reaching out to — and following up with — students who demonstrate an interest in a particular school.
+- Student recruitment efforts.
+This includes reaching out to and following up with students who demonstrate an interest in a particular school.

-- Attending recruitment engagements like careers fairs and college fairs, to inform students about the value of an education from their academic institution.
+- Attending recruitment engagements.
+This includes career fairs and college fairs that inform students about the value of an education from their academic institution.

-- Reviewing potential candidates, in taking the time to evaluate a student’s application materials, GPA, extracurricular activities, and any other factors that help a director of admissions evaluate a student’s potential contributions to a school.
+- Reviewing applications of potential candidates.
+This includes GPAs, extracurricular activities, and any other factors that help a director of admissions evaluate a student’s potential contributions to a school.

-- Enhancing the admissions process, by independently evaluating all of the steps the Admissions office currently completes to bring in new students, and optimizing the system to eliminate wasted time, money, or resources.
+- Enhancing the admissions process.
+This entails independently evaluating all of the steps the admissions office currently completes to bring in new students and optimizing the system to eliminate wasted time, money, or resources.

 These job responsibilities and others can quickly fill the calendar of a director of admissions, no matter the time of year.

 What Education Does a Director of Admissions Need?